-Help your child earn a high rate of interest on their savings with a term deposit for kids.
+Help your child earn a competitive rate of interest on their savings with a term deposit for kids.

 Teaching your kids how to save money is a crucial life skill.
 You may have already opened a savings account for your child, but did you know that it’s also possible to open term deposits for kids?